-slow down in 2009, at a rate that will depend largely on developments in Russia and the US.
-The base line scenario could put growth in the plus territory.
-In the worst case, there may be negative growth, which would aggravate social dissatisfaction and fuel political discord.
+Outlook: The GDP Growth: economy is sure to 7.5 percent slow down in 2009, at a rate that will depend Inflation: largely on 8.5 percent developments in Russia and the US.
+The base line scenario \$9.2bn could put growth in the plus territory.
+In GDP per Head: the worst case, there \$3,068 may be negative (PPP \$5,900) growth, which would aggravate social dissatisfaction and Population: fuel political discord.
 The political consequences of March 1, particularly the trial of the top names, will continue to be a source of tension.
 The government will continue to feel cornered and unable to act for fear of losing power.
 An opening in relations with Turkey would offer a positive balance to the domestic economic and political crisis.
 The government is also seriously addressing the Nagorno Karabakh conflict, but there, much depends on the Azerbaijani willingness to compromise.